vechiato/vechiato.github.io/content/post/Book Innovators Dilemma.md

 ---
 author: "Marcus Vechiato"
-title: "Insights from The Innovator's Dilemma"
+title: "Insights from The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail"
 date: "2023-02-11"
 publish: true
 thumbnail: "/obsidian/innovators_dilemma.jpg"